10 Questions to Ask at Your Cosmetic Surgery Consultation

 4) Is this really the best procedure for me?

 Even if the surgeon is convinced you’ll benefit from surgery, it’s worth asking whether there are any other alternatives you should consider.
-Sometimes, procedures such as nonsurgical rhinoplasty or Botox may be a better starting point.
+Sometimes, procedures such as nonsurgical rhinoplasty may be a better starting point.

 About The Surgery

 5) What will the surgery involve?

 Not many people forget to ask this question – but it can’t be emphasized enough.
 Before going into surgery, try to get the clearest possible idea of what the surgeon plans to do.
 You don’t want to find this out when you look in the mirror afterwards!